ministryofjustice/opg-pdf-service/README.md

 # PDF Service

-The following service allows you to post html to a endpoint at `/generate-pdf` and returns a `application/pdf` response containing a PDF.
+The following service allows you to post html to an endpoint at `/generate-pdf` and returns a `application/pdf` response containing a PDF.

 The service automatically runs on docker-compose up.
 Its entry point is `npm run start:webserver`